prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 1. If the request contains `imp.ext.ae: 1`
 2. Bid adapters may respond with 'auction config' that's placed in `ext.prebid.fledge.auctionconfigs[]`.

 The auction config must then be used by the client.
-See the Prebid.js [Fledge for GPT](/dev-docs/modules/fledgeForGpt.html) module for more information.
+See the Prebid.js [PAAPI for GPT](/dev-docs/modules/paapiForGpt.html) module for more information.

 ### OpenRTB Fields